-The following items were required to be implemented for audits with a fiscal year ending on or after June 30, 2017 and are again being presented in this Compliance Supplement to emphasize the required reporting.
+The items below have been required for the past several years and are again being presented in this Compliance Supplement to emphasize the required reporting.

 - Submission of a separate Corrective Action Plan: The auditee is required to prepare in a document separate from the auditor's findings (including the Schedule of Findings and Questioned Costs) a corrective action plan to address each audit finding (financial statement findings and state award program findings) in the current-year audit report.
 The corrective action plan is to provide the name(s) of the contact person(s) responsible for the corrective action, the corrective action planned, and the anticipated completion date.
 If the entity under audit doesn't agree with the audit findings or believes that corrective action is not required, the entity shall explain this in the corrective action plan.
 The corrective action plan is to be filed on OPM's Electronic Audit Reporting System (EARS).
 This filing should occur at the same time as the audit reporting package is filed. - Summary Schedule of Prior Audit Findings: The state grant recipient under audit is required to report on the status of its prior year audit findings in regard to both its state award programs and its financial statements.
 The Summary Schedule shall identify any prior year findings that are repeated in the current year and the reasons for the recurrence, along with adequate reference numbers to identify the prior year findings.
-If a prior year finding has been corrected, the Summary Schedule should make such a disclosure. - State grant recipients are required to report the amounts that they have passed through to subrecipients by program on the face of the Schedule of Expenditures of State Financial Assistance.
+If a prior year finding has been corrected, the Summary Schedule should make such a disclosure. - Amounts Passed-Through to Subrecipients: State grant recipients are required to report the amounts that they have passed through to subrecipients by program on the face of the Schedule of Expenditures of State Financial Assistance.
 See the sample Schedule in part 9 of the Compliance Supplement.